TFohrer/sp-wordpress/README.md

 Automatically copies the image to the build folder, so that it can be used.

 ## Features

 - Babel transpiler
 - PostCSS autoprefixer
 - UglifyJS

 ## Possible improvements

 - add HMR
 - use `terser`
+- add tests